ayusc/termux-sriparna/README.md

 Note: Download these apps from the following official links only.

+# Note: With the current Termux-Api release there is a issue with the api commands being freezing at terminal [see the issue here](https://github.com/termux/termux-api/issues/640), so you may need to wait for next release from Fdroid or download the debug builds from [here](https://github.com/termux/termux-api/actions)

 Do not use playstore version !!

 **Please grant all permission to Termux-api and disable battery optimisation for the app beforehand.**